-Join us on Thursday, January 28 for an evening with Sathnam Sanghera, columnist, The Times, in conversation with Aasmah Mir, Times Radio breakfast host.
-They will be discussing Sathnam’s latest book Empireland: How Imperialism has Shaped Modern Britain.
+Sathnam Sanghera, columnist, The Times, in conversation with Aasmah Mir, Times Radio breakfast host.
+They discuss Sathnam’s latest book Empireland: How Imperialism has Shaped Modern Britain.
+This event took place on Thursday, January 28, 2021.

 Britain as we know it is a direct product of our imperial past.
 And yet, empire is barely taught at school and continues to be a subject of both shame and glorification.